Xiaotian13/xiaotian13.github.io/docs/life/jobji/BQ.md

 Thank you for giving me the opportunity to be interviewed for this position today.
 Having studied the job description, I am confident I have the skills and qualities needed to excel in the role.
 I am a fast learner, I possess excellent problem-solving capabilities, and I can manage a significant work load.
 As a student, a major accomplishment I'm most proud of was that I have a first-author published paper.
 In that experience, my research ability and communication skills had been improved a lot.
 The type of person I am means I always act as a positive role in the group and I'm willing to assume responsibility.
-If you hire me in this position, I believe you will quickly see that on me and a positive return on your investment.
+If you hire me in this position, I believe you will quickly see a positive return on your investment.

 过简历：